Transfer Learning in Infinite Width Feature Learning Networks

-We would like to thank the members of the Pehlevan lab for useful insights.
-C.L. is supported by DARPA Award DIAL-FP-038, and The William F. Milton Fund from Harvard University.
-B.B. is supported by a Google PhD Fellowship and NSF CAREER Award IIS-2239780.
-C.P. is supported by NSF grant DMS-2134157, NSF CAREER Award IIS-2239780, DARPA Award DIAL-FP-038, a Sloan Research Fellowship, and The William F. Milton Fund from Harvard University.
+The authors would like to thank Stefano Sarao Mannelli and Luca Saglietti, as well as the members of the Pehlevan Lab for insightful discussions.
+C.L. is supported by DARPA grants DIAL-FP-038 and AIQ-HR00112520041.
+B.B. acknowledges support from the Center of Mathematical Sciences and Applications (CMSA) of Harvard University.
+C.P. is supported by an NSF CAREER Award (IIS-2239780), DARPA grants DIAL-FP-038 and AIQ-HR00112520041, the Simons Collaboration on the Physics of Learning and Neural Computation, and the William F. Milton Fund from Harvard University.
 This work has been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.